gitlabhq/gitlabhq/doc/api/merge_requests.md

 }
 ```

+If the operation is successful, 200 and the newly created merge request is returned.
+If an error occurs, an error number and a message explaining the reason is returned.

 ## Update MR

 Updates an existing merge request.
 You can change branches, title, or even close the MR.